phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

     text: "Lorem ipsum..."
 ---

 We love volunteers!
 Use your skills (whatever they are!) to give back to the Philadelphia community and support internet access for all.
-In-person and remote volunteer opportunities are available.
-We welcome you to get involved in whatever capacity makes sense for you.
+In-person and remote volunteer opportunities are available — we welcome you to get involved in whatever capacity makes sense for you.

 If you want to support our work but aren't able to volunteer at the moment, see our [Support page](https://phillycommunitywireless.org/support) for other ways to help.